 In the 1990 comedy movie Home Alone, Macaulay Culkin plays the role of Kevin McAllister, a young boy mistakenly left behind while his family flies to Paris for their Christmas vacation.
-While the movie was a huge success, such is not the case for seniors who are remaining in their homes without appropriate assistance for their long term care needs.
-While it is understandable for seniors to want to remain in their homes, it can be dangerous unless appropriate steps are taken to ensure it can be done safely.
+While the movie was a huge success, such is not the case for seniors who are remaining in their homes without appropriate assistance.
+While it is understandable for seniors to want to remain in their homes, it can be very dangerous unless appropriate steps are taken to ensure it can be done safely.

 With an estimated 10,000 baby boomers turning age 65 each day, a growing number of seniors are “aging in place” rather than relocating to an assisted living or nursing home or moving in with their children.
 As reported in The Wall Street Journal (“More Americans Age At Home, Alone”), the primary reason being they prefer to stay in their homes.
 Unfortunately, this desire to age in place is often lacking the careful planning to make it possible –and safe.